Samleo8/CFEAR2D/README.md

 ### Linux

 To build, simply run the `./scripts/build.sh` bash script.
+Note that this will enforce a FRESH build.
+In other words, it will delete the existing build directory and rebuild the entire project from scratch.
+If you want to build only what has changed instead, use the `./compile.sh` file.

 If needed, set the `OpenCV_DIR` variable that points to your OpenCV directory in your `.bashrc` or `.bash_profile` file, and re-run the build script.

 ### Windows

 If possible, you might be able to run the bash script via Powershell.
-Otherwise, manually create a `./build` folder, `cd` into it, and run `cmake ..` via the command line or GUI.
-Then, to compile all the related subprograms, run `cmake --build .`.
+Otherwise, manually create a `./build` folder, `cd` into it, and run `cmake ..` via the command line or use the CMake GUI.
+Then, to compile all the [related subprograms](##universal-run-script), run `cmake --build .`.

 ## Data Reformatting